COSC-499-W2025/capstone-project-team-7/logs/individualLogs/OmMistry.md

 - CLI & docs: `backend/src/local_analysis/pdf_cli.py` offers `info`, `parse`, `summarize`, and `batch` commands with output-to-file options.
 Updated `CLI_REFERENCE.md` and `QUICK_REFERENCE.md` give quick presets and examples.

-- Consent/auth integration: `backend/src/auth/consent.py` and `consent_validator.py` were updated to improve validation logic and integrate seamlessly with the CLI.
+- Consent/auth integration: `PR #89` deals with the integration of consent validation module from last week and the consent notice added for the LLM usage from the user that was added by Jake. `backend/src/auth/consent.py` and `consent_validator.py` were updated to improve validation logic and integrate seamlessly with the CLI.
 Consent validation now includes stricter checks for user permissions and better error handling.
 The CLI (`auth_cli.py`) was updated to interact with these modules for consent upsert, check, and revoke flows.

 **Roadblocks cleared**
 - Replaced deprecated `PyPDF2` with `pypdf` and adapted imports/errors to remove warnings.